 Finally turning back towards me, Potter raised his eyebrows.
 “Aidan?” he prompted.

-My heart was thudding so loud in my chest.
+My heart was thudding so loud in my chest, it wouldn't surprise me if the whole castle could hear it.
 The molten amber in Potter’s eyes seemed to crackle as he watched me.
 “Oh!
 Right!
-Erm, well, see — I got this call from a bartender at a Club, and it turns out Aidan’s over there and not doing so great.
+Erm, see — I got this call from a bartender at a club in Hogsmeade, and it turns out Aidan’s over there and not doing so great.
 We have to pick him up.”

 “We?”
 Potter said flatly.

 I leveled him with my gaze.
-Now that I knew Potter wasn’t collecting rebound-chick underwear, I could actually look him in the eye.
+Now that I knew Potter wasn’t collecting rebound-chick underwear, I could actually look him in the eye again.
 “I need your help on this one.
 Please.
 I know you’re not talking to him for whatever reason — ”

-“You mean being related to crazy people?
+“Being related to crazy people?
 Yeah, I know all too well.”
-Sardonically, I pursed my lips at the thought.
-“Regardless, he needs our help, and he won’t be doing much talking anyway - or at least talking that doesn’t require a translator from the Nation of Gibberishland.
-So if I promise interaction will be kept to a minimum, will you go?”
-At this, I popped by bottom lip out and lowered my lashes, trying to appear as vulnerable as possible.
-It was a manipulative look that once made Freddy walk three blocks just to get me a fruit smoothie, and it was probably the sole reason I’d ever managed to land in Slytherin.
+I sardonically pursed my lips at the thought.
+“Regardless, he needs our help.
+If I promise any and all interaction between you guys will be kept to a very drunk minimum, will you please come?”
+At this, I popped by bottom lip out and lowered my lashes in a practiced expression of vulnerability.
+It was a manipulative look that once made Freddy walk three city-blocks just to get me a fruit smoothie, and it was probably the sole reason I’d ever managed to land myself in Slytherin.

 Potter managed to last all of four seconds until he finally caved.
-“Fine, fine,” he muttered, turning away, disgruntled.
-I knew it.
+“Fine, fine,” he muttered and turned away, thoroughly disgruntled.
 Gryffindor instincts — The Look was practically a magnet for them.
 “Just stop staring at me like that.”

 “Like what?”
 I asked innocently.

-Potter just shot me a withering glare and stalked over to his bed, grabbing a Quidditch hoodie off it before marching out the door without another word.
+Potter simply shot me a withering glare and stalked over to his bed, grabbing a Quidditch hoodie off it before marching out the door without another word.

 Oh, this was going to be fun.

-It took half an hour and approximately five different arguments over directions until we reached Club Incendio.
+It took half an hour (and approximately five shouting matches over directions) for us to find Club Incendio.

-I hightailed it to the bar, which was transparent and glowing purple, without really caring if Potter was following or not.
-Behind it was the same, ruffled-looking man I had seen in my coin message, mixing a neon drink and seeming so bored with life, I kind of wanted to switch planets just looking at him.
+I hightailed it to the bar, a transparent purple stretch of glass, without really caring if Potter followed or not.
+Behind it was the same ruffled-looking man I had seen in my coin message, mixing a neon drink and giving the impression of being so bored with life, I kind of wanted to switch planets just looking at him.